femalemotorcyclist/safetosign-privacy/README.md

 The data is processed in real-time and is not stored by Safe to Sign after analysis is complete.

+## AI Processing and Third-Party Services

+Safe to Sign uses OpenAI, a third-party AI service provider, to generate contract analysis results.

+When users submit contract text for analysis, the text is securely transmitted to OpenAI for processing.

+Data is transmitted only after the user manually submits text for analysis.

+The app does not sell personal information.
+Users should avoid submitting highly sensitive personal, financial, medical, or confidential information through the app.

+Submitted text is used solely to generate AI-powered contract analysis results.

 ## 2. Data Usage

 Safe to Sign sends user-provided contract text to a secure third-party AI service for analysis.
 This data is used only to generate results and is not stored or retained by Safe to Sign after processing.